pershyn/storm-debian-packaging/README.md

    When crashed or killed, the services are going to be started again by systemd!
    (Earlier that was done with `runit`).
 3. Configure storm the way you need using `/etc/storm/storm_env.ini`.
 Hint: use software configuraiton management tools.
-4. Set limits in [/etc/security/limits.conf](http://man7.org/linux/man-pages/man5/limits.conf.5.html) (previously was set in  `/etc/default/storm`).
+4. Set limits in [/etc/security/limits.conf](http://man7.org/linux/man-pages/man5/limits.conf.5.html).
+Earlier it was set in  `/etc/default/storm`.

     ```
     # /etc/security/limits.conf